 The Council has a robust recruitment policy and relevant procedures in place.
 The Council holds Platinum status in the Investors in People (IiP) scheme, re-conferred by an external inspection regime in January 2019.
-The Council was the first local authority nationally to achieve this standard in 2016.
+The Council was the first local authority nationally to achieve this standard.
 Staff appraisals take place annually and are aligned to the values, behaviours and objectives of the Council.
 Training and development plans are part of the appraisal process and are used to identify any training needs over the year.
-As part of the ongoing commitment to develop and nurture staff the Council has designed, delivered and developed bespoke training courses.
-Firstly the 'Leadership Masterclass', a programme for Managers of all levels within the organisation.
-Secondly, 'Personal Best' which was available to all staff and aimed to help them identify and achieve personal breakthrough goals.
-Thirdly, 'Talent in Me', which is available to all staff and consists of over 60 bite-sized courses.
+As part of the ongoing commitment to develop and nurture staff the Council continued to design, deliver and develop bespoke training courses over the year through the 'Talent in Me' (TIM) programme which is available to all staff and consists of over 60 bite-sized courses.